-Established by the family of Eileen Hickey and the Dutchess County Regional Chamber of Commerce to honor her memory, this scholarship is available to any resident of Dutchess County who is pursuing a career in nursing at a college in New York State.
+Established by the family of Eileen Hickey and the Dutchess County Regional Chamber of Commerce to honor her memory.

 Established by the Lafuente family and the Dutchess County Regional Chamber of Commerce, this scholarship memorializes Juan, who lost his life during the attacks on September 11.

 Norman and Rita Nussbickel Memorial Scholarship